-The Panel recognizes the potential benefits of working together to achieve common goals set forth in other agreements, which seek cooperative work between our two countries to accelerate the efforts in earthquake hazard reduction.
-Among the stated priorities of these agreements, the Earthquake Research panel has taken a leading role in implementing bilateral programs, including the following:
+The Panel recognizes the potential benefits of working together to achieve common goals set forth in other agreements, which seek cooperative work between our two counties to accelerate the efforts in earthquake hazard reduction.
+Among the stated priorities of these agreements, including the following:

-- Quantify the potential for future earthquakes - Test basic theories about the sources of earthquakes - Understand the near-source ground motions, geological effects and structural response - Develop and improve real-time seismic information systems
+- -Quantify the potential for future earthquakes - -Test basic theories about the sources of earthquakes - -Understand the near-source ground motions, geological effects and structural response - -Develop and improve real-time seismic information systems.